comod/git-scope-pro/README.md

   requirements
 - Ensure opened files will retain last known cursor location
 - For multi-repo layouts, display main repo first in list
+- Move to IntelliJ native diff-view providing the same gutter popup-functionality as all standard Jetbrains IDEs.

 ### 2023.1.5